iris-hep/func_adl/docs/generic/query_operators.md

 this both transforms and flattens it by returning the contained items one by one.

     Arguments:
-        func:   The function that should be applied to this stream's objects to return a transformed object.
+        func:   The function that should be applied to each of this stream's objects, returning a transformed object.
 Each item of the iterable is now the stream of objects.

     Returns:
         A new ObjectStream of the type of the elements.